xrc-technologies/mLRS_xrc_novalink/README.md

 | receiver<br>sensitivity | -105 dBm | -108 dBm | -112 dBm | -112 dBm | not for LR | not for LR |

 Further features:
-- full diversity: mLRS transmitters and receivers which feature two Semtech Lora chips provide full diversity, for both receiving and transmitting.
+- Full diversity: mLRS transmitters and receivers which feature two Semtech Lora chips provide full diversity, for both receiving and transmitting.
 This really improves link quality in the far range, and allows advanced dual-antenna setups on the transmitter side.
-- dual band: mLRS transmitters and receivers with two Semtech Lora chips working in different RF bands are supported (e.g. 2.4 GHz and 915/868 MHz).
+- Dual band: mLRS transmitters and receivers with two Semtech Lora chips working in different RF bands are supported (e.g. 2.4 GHz and 915/868 MHz).
 These provide full diversity, with simultaneous transmission on both RF bands in addition.
-- adaptive ARQ/retransmission.
+- Adaptive ARQ/retransmission.
-- the receiver parameters can be set from the mLRS transmitter or radio; no need to mess with the receiver for configuration in any way.
+- The receiver parameters can be set from the mLRS transmitter or radio; no need to mess with the receiver for configuration in any way.
-- the transmitter and receiver parameters can be set via a Lua script, CLI, or an OLED display.
+- The transmitter and receiver parameters can be set via a Lua script, CLI, or an OLED display.
 There is no need to recompile or reflash the firmware in order to change an option or parameter setting.
-- bind mode for binding "unknown" receivers to a transmitter.
+- Bind mode for binding "unknown" receivers to a transmitter.
-- the mLRS system can be configured through the parameters for a wide range of applications and use cases, for details see [Documentation](https://github.com/olliw42/mLRS-docu).
+- The mLRS system can be configured through the parameters for a wide range of applications and use cases, for details see [Documentation](https://github.com/olliw42/mLRS-docu).
 - 10 model configurations stored in the mLRS transmitter, selected by "Receiver" number in OpenTx/EdgeTx radios.
-- support of CRSF and ArduPilot passthrough protocol; enables using the Yaapu Telemetry app on standard radios (out of the box, no need for extra dongles!).
+- Support of CRSF and ArduPilot passthrough protocol; enables using the Yaapu Telemetry app on standard radios (out of the box, no need for extra dongles!).
-- optimizations for ArduPilot and PX4 autopilot systems.
+- Optimizations for ArduPilot and PX4 autopilot systems.
-- technologies introduced by mLRS:
+- Technologies introduced by mLRS:
-    - innovative flow control for MAVLink for smoother and more robust data flow
+    - Innovative flow control for MAVLink for smoother and more robust data flow
     - MavlinkX for reduced packet loss and data compression
-- support of MSP and optimizations for INAV autopilot systems.
+- Support of MSP and optimizations for INAV autopilot systems.
 Enables using the INAV telemetry widget, in-flight connection to the INAV configurator or MWP ground control, supports MSP-RC, and introduces MspX for reduced packet loss.
-- "except" and "ortho" features
+- "Except" and "Ortho" features
-- support for buzzer, OLED display & five-way button, serial2.
+- Support for buzzer, OLED display & five-way button, serial2.
-- support of ESP32 and ESP8266 modules for wireless connection to a ground control station.
+- Support of ESP32 and ESP8266 modules for wireless connection to a ground control station.
-- support of plenty platforms: STM32F103, STM32G4, STM32L4, STM32F3, STM32WLE5, Wio-E5, ESP8285, ESP32, E28, E22, E77, SX1280, SX1262, SX1276, LLCC68, LR1121, LR2021.
+- Support of plenty platforms: STM32F103, STM32G4, STM32L4, STM32F3, STM32WLE5, Wio-E5, ESP8285, ESP32, E28, E22, E77, SX1280, SX1262, SX1276, LLCC68, LR1121, LR2021.

 ## Community ##